JASMINE: Near-Infrared Astrometry and Time Series Photometry Science: Galactic Center Survey (GCS): Galactic Center Archaeology

-\citet{Bovy+Leung+Hunt+19} further analysed the age and stellar abundances of the stars within the bar region, and found it populated mainly by stars with older ages and higher levels of [$\alpha$/Fe], akin to properties of old thick disk stars.
-They further suggested that the Galactic bar formed when the old thick disk formed at an early epoch of the Milky Way's formation.
-If the bar formed at such an early epoch of about 10~Gyr ago, it may have affected the chemical distribution of stars in the Galactic disk.
-For example, the Lindblad resonances due to the bar act as a barrier for stellar migration, and the stars formed inside and outside of the outer Lindblad resonance does not mix \citep{Halle+DiMatteo+Haywood+Combes15,Haywood+DiMatteo+Lehnert+18}.
-Hence, identifying the epoch of bar formation is an imperative task in understanding the formation history of the Galactic disk.
+\citet{Bovy+Leung+Hunt+19} further analysed the age and stellar abundances of the stars within the bar region, and found it populated mainly by stars with older ages and higher levels of [$\mathrm{\alpha}$/Fe], akin to the properties of old thick disk stars.
+Bovy et al. further suggested that the Galactic bar formed when the old thick disk formed at an early epoch of the Milky Way's evolution.
+If the bar did form as early as 10~Gyr ago, it may have affected the chemical distribution of stars in the Galactic disk.
+For example, the Lindblad resonances due to the bar act as a barrier for stellar migration, and the stars formed inside and outside of the outer Lindblad resonance do not mix \citep{Halle+DiMatteo+Haywood+Combes15,Haywood+DiMatteo+Lehnert+18}.
+Hence, identifying the epoch of bar formation is an imperative task in understanding the evolution of the Galactic disk.
 Table \ref{tbl:BarAge} summarizes examples of observed estimations of the Galactic bar age in literature.
-It should be noted that the age of the stars in the Galactic bar does not tell us the formation epoch of the bar, because both the stars formed after and before the bar formation can be captured by the bar \citep[][]{Wozniak2007,Baba+Kawata+Schoenrich22}.
-Hence, the formation epoch of the bar remains a challenging question even in the post-{\it Gaia} era.
+It should be noted that the age of the stars in the Galactic bar does not tell us the formation epoch of the bar, because stars born both before and after the bar can be captured by it \citep[][]{Wozniak2007,Baba+Kawata+Schoenrich22}.
+Hence, the creation epoch of the bar remains a challenging question even in the post-{\it Gaia} era.